cdpadilla42/chrisdpadilla.com/_posts/acnmfe.md

 ![Dialogue text appearing on screen](https://padilla-media.s3.amazonaws.com/blog/acnm/textAnimation.gif)

-I initially scripted out a vanilla JS type-writer function that would lay out peices of dialogue character by character.
+I initially scripted out a vanilla JS type-writer function that would lay out pieces of dialogue character by character.
 Eventually we went with another package for this functionality to more easily handle non-text portions of the dialogue, such as icon images and text highlighting.

 ## CSS Transition Group